Partial Mobilization: Tracking Multilingual Information Flows Amongst Russian Media Outlets and Telegram: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this work, we explored the usage of Telegram by Russian news websites.
-We find that, unexpectedly, Russian media organizations have not only dramatically increased their usage of Telegram, but are regularly sourcing news topics from the messaging platform.
-To do this we introduced a new, scalable methodology for tracking news narratives across multiple languages and platforms.
-Our approach, unlike past work, does not depend on dimensionality reduction across all articles at once nor a complete pair-wise similarity calculation, which allows us to scale to several orders of magnitude more articles and to track topics across 215K~news articles and 2.5M~Telegram messages.
+To do this, we introduced a new, scalable methodology for tracking news narratives across multiple languages and platforms.
+Our approach, unlike past work, does not depend on dimensionality reduction across all articles at once nor a complete pair-wise similarity calculation, which allows us to scale to several orders of magnitude more articles and to track topics across 215K~news articles and 2.48M~Telegram messages.
+We find that, unexpectedly, Russian media organizations have not only dramatically increased their usage of Telegram but also are regularly sourcing news topics from the messaging platform.
 We discuss several implications and future directions of this work here.

-\textbf{\textit{Identifying Propaganda Channels.}} As briefly discussed in Section~\ref{sec:comparing}, our approach can also be used to identify new telegram channels that align with Russian state-promoted narratives.
-As seen in Table~\ref{tab:news-websites-to-telegrams}, the method identified Telegram channels that supported anti-Ukrainian and pro-Russian-separatist sentiments in an automated fashion (\textit{e.g.,} @lic\_lpr, @gtrklnr\_lugansk24, @dnr\_sckk) as well as several channels that largely repeated Russian state-media topics (\textit{e.g.,} @rossiyaneevropa, @pintofmind, @russtrat)~\cite{Afroz2022}.
-We note that this method can further be utilized beyond Russian and Ukrainian-focused topics to identify websites that are similar to disinformation, hyperpartisan, or other types of malicious websites.
+\textbf{\textit{Identifying Propaganda Channels.}} As briefly discussed in Section~\ref{sec:comparing}, our approach can also be used to identify new Telegram channels that align with Russian state-promoted narratives.
+As was seen in Table~\ref{tab:news-websites-to-telegrams}, our method identified Telegram channels that supported anti-Ukrainian and pro-Russian-separatist sentiments in an automated fashion (\textit{e.g.}, @lic\_lpr, @gtrklnr\_lugansk24, @dnr\_sckk) as well as several channels that largely repeated Russian state-media topics (\textit{e.g.,} @rossiyaneevropa, @pintofmind, @russtrat)~\cite{Afroz2022}.
+We note that while this method requires lists of predefined propaganda or disinformation platforms/websites, our method can further be utilized beyond Russian and Ukrainian-focused topics to identify websites that are similar to disinformation, hyperpartisan, or other types of malicious websites.